sirmarcel/asax/README.md

 ## Design

 `jax-md` is fundamentally built around functional programming: In the end, you get a function that maps `positions -> energies`.
-Implicitly in this, the `positions` are mapped to displacements (otherwise, the energy function wouldn't be tranlationally invariant).
+Implicitly in this, the `positions` are mapped to displacements (otherwise, the energy function wouldn't be translationally invariant).

 This function is built up with the `setup()` method of the calculator sub-classes implemented here.
 Since it implicitly depends on the boundary conditions, this re-building needs to be repeated every time the unit cell changes.
 This logic is taken care of in `asax.Calculator`.

 ## Shortcomings